 American Express no longer has a minimum income requirement for any of its cards.

 In terms of the absolute number of miles earned, 30,000 Membership Rewards points – or 35,000 if you apply via my refer-a-friend link – is the most generous deal on the market.
-You would receive 30,000 / 35,000 Avios or Virgin Flying Club miles, for example.
+You would receive 30,000 / 35,000 Avios or Virgin Points (the new name for Virgin Flying Club miles) for example.

 Whether or not the fee represents value for money long-term depends on how many of the card benefits you will use, although you can cancel for a pro-rata fee refund at any point.
 I have had a Platinum card since 1999 and can justify the cost based on how we use the travel benefits, especially the travel insurance, car hire insurance and the Fine Hotels & Resorts programme.